This node is the default scheduler that executes work items on your local machine. This node also runs its scheduled work items in parallel.

-When a work item processes terminates with a non-zero exit code, it will be marked as failed by default.
-Use these parameters to change that behavior.
+When a work item process terminates with a non-zero exit code, it is marked as failed by default.
+These parameters change that behavior.

-Reporting Warning: The work item will succeed and a warning will be added to the node.
+The work item succeeds and a warning message is added to the node.

 Handle All Non Zero